Skip to main content

 A bearing is the component that supports the pump's rotating shaft, absorbs radial and axial loads, and maintains precise alignment between impeller and volute.
 It can be the rolling element type (rigid ball, angular contact) or sliding type (bushings).

-The FBCN line uses pairs of 6306 C3, 6308 C3, 6310 C3, 6314 C3 or 6315 C3 bearings by size range, with oil lubrication via sight gauge or optional automatic refill cup.
+The FBCN line uses pairs of ball bearings sized in five frame groups by size range (C3 internal clearance for continuous operation), with oil lubrication via sight gauge or optional automatic refill cup.
 The FBE line uses self-lubricating TM23 bronze sliding bushings — robust, silent and requiring no external lubrication in normal conditions.
 Bearing MTBF is one of the main reliability indicators of an industrial pump.

 A motor-pump assembly is an integrated unit consisting of pump, electric motor, common metal baseplate and flexible coupling, factory-assembled and aligned for direct field installation.